Podcasts for Kids (A List)

 I've also tried categorizing them, though some of that is probably a fool's errand.
 (Lookin' at you, Ear Snacks.)
-I've added the podcast's own description (usually via iTunes).
+Direct links to each of the category are below, and for each individual podcast, I've added the podcast's own description (usually via iTunes).

 If I've categorized one poorly, or missed your favorite, or you just have some comments to share, send me an e-mail.
 Thanks!

 Last updated October 31, 2017.

 Tumble Science Podcast for Kids: "Tumble is a science podcast... created to be enjoyed by the entire family.
 Hosted & produced by Lindsay Patterson (science journalist) & Marshall Escamilla (teacher)."
 [No review yet, but recommended!]

 Brains On: "Brains On is a science podcast for curious kids and adults from MPR News and KPCC.
 Co-hosted each week by kid scientists and reporters from public radio, we ask questions ranging from the science behind sneezing to how to translate the purr of cats..."
 [No review yet, but recommended!]

 World of Wonder: "World of Wonder is a podcast for kids about the diversity of cultures around the world.
 In each episode your hosts Helen, Ethan, and their dad, Joe, will introduce you to their friends from around the globe who will share stories about their own cultures and what we can all learn from them."